TwoFivinClimber/MADApp-FE-CAPSTONE/README.md

 Tomtom API is being used for Geolocation biased, and Point of Interest search and data capture.
 3rd party packages include React-Select and NPM Star Rating.
 M.A.D App’s layout and style was done with React-Bootstrap, CSS, Google-Fonts, and React Icons.

+### Un-authenticated Users can:
+Browse content by Event, Day, or by User Profile Search for events by Keyword, Category, or Location

+### Authenticated Users can:
+Create a profile and modify location, interests, and their profile image Create Events with the Who, What, Where, and Why and add their photos Group their Events together into a Day to showcase what they did Choose whether to make content Public or Private Comment on Public Events and Days to show the love or opinions Delete any content that they have created